-Yuki Haba is a current PhD candidate at Princeton University, interested in the genomics and neurobiology of behavioral evolution.
-Haba completed his MA in Ecology and Evolutionary Biology/Genomics at Columbia University.
+Yuki Haba is a current Ph.D. candidate at Princeton University, interested in the genomics and neurobiology of behavioral evolution.
+Haba completed his Master of Arts in ecology and evolutionary biology/genomics at Columbia University.

 A. Marm Kilpatrick, PhD, MS, PI, University of California, Santa Cruz

 Dr. A. Marm Kilpatrick is an assistant professor in ecology and evolutionary biology.
 His research unites theory and empirical work to address basic and applied questions on the ecology of infectious diseases as well as population biology, evolution, climate, behavior, genetics, and conservation.